 New Year’s resolutions, for example, are often tied to health and productivity goals.
 According to Branded, one out of four people said they would make a resolution in 2019, and 65 percent of people said resolutions are always or sometimes an effective way to break or curb bad habits.

 Plus, because people are more likely to have hit their deductibles toward the end of the year, they might seek care when they can minimize their individual costs.
 An analysis by athenahealth shows a rise in patient appointments toward the end of the year among commercially-insured patients.
-Try a healthcare marketing campaign that targets your commercially-insured patients and reminds them of end-of-the-year care deadlines.
+Try a healthcare marketing campaign during the holidays that targets your commercially-insured patients and reminds them of end-of-the-year care deadlines.

 When planning your holiday healthcare marketing strategy, it’s important to create messaging and content that is inclusive of everyone.
 Patients celebrate many holidays toward the end of the year depending on their culture or religion, and you may risk alienating some by only focusing on a single holiday.

-Being inclusive with your healthcare marketing allows you to reach more people and is especially important to younger patients.
+Being inclusive of all holidays with your healthcare marketing allows you to reach more people and is especially important to younger patients.
 According to Accenture, Millennials are more likely to choose one brand over another if that brand demonstrates inclusion and diversity in terms of its promotions and offers.
 This was cited by almost 70 percent of all Millennials.

 The holidays often mean changing schedules for both patients and healthcare providers alike.
 If you have special holiday hours, make sure that communicating them to current and prospective customers is at the top of your healthcare marketing strategy this year.
 This gives patients the transparency they need to book an appointment.

 An accurate and prominent web presence is an essential component of your healthcare marketing strategy, and this is even more important during the holidays when you may have less time to field questions.
-Update your hours wherever they exist online, including your website and web profiles.
+Update your hours for the holidays wherever they exist online, including your website and web profiles.
 You may also want to include your holiday hours in an email to your patient list well in advance, so they can make the proper arrangements.

-Plus, if you’re offering holiday-related tips — like how to eat healthy during the holidays, how to best avoid getting sick while traveling, or how to stick to your New Year’s resolution — waiting too long may make your content less relevant to the audience you’re trying to reach.
+Plus, if you’re offering holiday-related tips — like how to eat healthy during the holidays, how to best avoid getting sick while traveling over the holidays, or how to stick to your New Year’s resolution — waiting too long may make your content less relevant to the audience you’re trying to reach.
 According to Yes Marketing, conversion rates for holiday-themed emails in November 2018 were double those sent in December, so getting an early start can mean better outcomes, especially if you’re selling gift ideas.